A1.36: Houseplants and garden plants

 Exercise 3: Cluster the words

-Instruction: Divide the words into two groups: houseplants and garden plants.
-Write down the matching words for each group.
+Instruction: Divide the words into two groups: houseplants or garden plants, and learn their names and connections.

 Kamerplanten